 It is important that any filtration system use more than one type of filter as each type is more useful for different things.
 Activated charcoal filters a best for filtering out smells while HEPA filters remove the smaller particles that the pre-filters might miss.

 Replacement Filters, Washable Filters

 All air purifiers use at least one type of filter.
-Many use two or even more types of filters.
+Many uses two or even more types of filters.
 Most of these will need to be replaced at different rates.
-A sensor light may tell you when a filter needs to be replaced but when there is more than one type and only one light you might become confused.
+A sensor light may tell you when a filter needs to be replaced but when there are more than one type and only one light you might become confused.
 It is a good idea to use a calendar or a tracking system for replacing filters.
-Washable filters should be washed and air dried according to manufacturer’s recommendations.
+Washable filters should be washed and air-dried according to manufacturer’s recommendations.

 Improper washing or replacing the filter before it is dried could actually increase the risk of mold growth.
 HEPA filters themselves work to kill mold because of the dry and sterile environment.
 Introducing a little bit of moisture plus just a single mold spore could mean trouble in a very short period of time.

 Always follow recommendations for filter replacement including the right model number and size.
 Consider the cost of replacing the filter when choosing an air purifier.
 Look at the overall cost of operation per year which includes the amount of energy that the unit uses plus the cost of any replacement parts that are needed based on the stated frequency of replacement.